 Dr. Cherie Peters-Brinkerhoff joined the University of St. Augustine for Health Sciences (USAHS) San Marcos, CA campus in 2008.
 A graduate of Loma Linda University in California in 1978, Dr. Peters-Brinkerhoff received her NDT certification in 1996 for Pediatrics.

 Dr. Peters-Brinkerhoff completed her advanced master’s degree in Physical Therapy in 1998 from Loma Linda University in California, her master’s in Healthcare Administration in 2007 from Webster University and her doctorate in Education from Walden University in 2014.

-Dr. Peters-Brinkerhoff is a member of the APTA and the NDTA.
-She has advanced Certificates in Proprioceptive neuromuscular facilitation (PNF), Neurodevelopmental treatment, (NDT), hippotherapy and a vast experience in treating neurologic diagnoses for pediatrics and adults.
-Prior to joining USAHS, her teaching experience included faculty adjunct positions with Loma Linda University and Western University, and as the Regional Trainer for Invacare wheelchair Corporation.
+She is a member of the American Physical Therapy Association and the Neuro-Developmental Treatment Association.
+She has advanced certificates in proprioceptive neuromuscular facilitation (PNF), neurodevelopmental treatment (NDT), hippotherapy and a vast experience in treating neurologic diagnoses for pediatrics and adults.
+Prior to joining USAHS, her teaching experience included faculty adjunct positions with Loma Linda University and Western University, and as the Regional Trainer for Invacare Wheelchair Corporation.

-Dr. Peters-Brinkerhoff has presented several poster presentations and had her research Perspectives on Teaching Physical Therapy Students the International Classification of Functioning, Disability, and Health Model was published in the Journal of Allied Health in the Fall of 2016 and History of the International Classification of Functioning, Disability, and Health was published in the NDTA Network in Fall of 2016.
-Dr. Peters-Brinkerhoff is continuing her work in educational research.
-She is currently working on educational methods in anatomy.
+Dr. Peters-Brinkerhoff has presented several poster presentations and had her research Perspectives on Teaching Physical Therapy Students the International Classification of Functioning, Disability, and Health Model published in the Journal of Allied Health in 2016.
+History of the International Classification of Functioning, Disability, and Health was published in the NDTA Network in 2016.
+Dr. Peters-Brinkerhoff is continuing her work in educational research and currently working on educational methods in anatomy.